SherhaMM/github-users/README.md

   - DataStore (abstracts actual implementation of how data stored).
 See `protocol UserDetailsStoring` implemented by `DBUserDetailsStore`.
 - UI models separated from DB Models.
 Naming for data models `nnnModel`.
 Naming for DB models `nnnObject`.
 - Implemented caching of the search result and user details.
 - User Details Screen loads data from cache first and then from network.
 User Search always uses data from network.
+- Using my own dependency called CommonServices that consists of:
+  - NetworkClient – generic network layer.
+  - NetworkMonitor - simple network monitor, that is basically wrapper around NWPathMonitor.

 ## Modularisation
 Project could be easily converted to multi-module application because the code is already structured applying **Dependency Rule** and **Clean Architecture Principles** [1].